sodgeit/CMake-SBOM-Builder/readme.md

 - `name`: The name of the package.
 - `LICENSE`: License of the package.
+  - Check the full signature for more information, if the license is not specified, cannot be determined, or contains exceptions.
 - `VERSION`: Version of the package.
 - `SUPPLIER`: Supplier of the package.
   - One of the `<PERSON|ORGANIZATION>` keywords must be provided.